seventwentyseven/rz-bot-old/ext/verificationpatch.md

+# How 2
-# Put this into constants/commands.py under _help command in your gulag.
+Put this into constants/commands.py after _help command in your gulag.
 You can see how we implemented it in our seventwentyseven/gulag repo.

 ```python
 @command(Privileges.Normal, hidden=True)